COVID: Vaccination workers come under attack in Kashmir | DW | 01.07.2021

 Bashir was among the first health care workers to get vaccinated in the frontier area and since then he has been educating people about the benefits of vaccination.

-"There are people who ask a lot of questions," Ahmad said, adding that it's his job to clarify them the importance of taking the jab.
+"There are people who ask a lot of questions," Ahmad said, adding that it is his job to clarify to them the importance of taking the jab.

-"I make them understand in our language, and I tell them it's like wearing a helmet while driving a bike.
-It can protect them in a great way even if they face an accident," Ahmad said.
+"I make them understand in our language, and I tell them it's like wearing a helmet while [riding] a bike.
+It can protect them in a great way even if they [have] an accident," Ahmad said.

 While reaching remote areas has not been an easy job for the health workers, the spread of misinformation and conspiracy theories makes their work even more challenging.